Maikatura/Endorblast/README.md

 You need to remake all sprites and add them to the project

 ## License
-You are allowed to use the game engine :)\
+You are allowed to use the game engine but give credit :)\
+I am allowed to change the licnese at anytime you need to be updated on what is relevant.\
 Copying over our sprites to this source is not allowed!\
 ***Make your own sprites!***